aadesh-bhardwaj/aadesh-bhardwaj/README.md

 ## Experience

-I was a core member of the backend team that created [Atmosly](https://www.atmosly.com), a platform [brief description of Atmosly].
+I was a core member of the backend team that created [Atmosly](https://www.atmosly.com)

 ## Get in Touch